pfoytik/Highway-Routing-Data-Processing/README.md

 # Highway Routing Data Procssing
 - The code to extract the data for the manuscript, entitled "A Highway Vehicle Routing Dataset During the 2019 Kincade Fire Evacuation."
-- NOTE: The sample GPS data is synthetic for demonstration purposes.
+- NOTE: demo.csv is a synthetic GPS dataset for demonstration purposes.

 ## Package Required
 - pandas